Inchon (film): Release

-In August 1982, Metro-Goldwyn-Mayer contracted the distribution rights to the film.
-One Way Productions came to an agreement with MGM that it would take care of the costs associated with advertising and distributing the film if MGM agreed to distribute Inchon for a profit share of only 15 percent.
-The normal fee for the film distributor was thirty percent of profits.
-The distributors also convinced Moon to change his credit from spiritual advisor to special advisor.
-The film, cut to 105 minutes, was released in the United States on the weekend of September 17, 1982.
-It was swiftly pulled from theater distribution because of its poor performance at the box office, and was never shown in the United Kingdom.

-After its release, Inchon was never again shown in theaters, and was never released on videocassette or DVD.
-It did however air on U.S. cable television outlet Goodlife Television Network, at the time owned by the Unification movement.
-Bootleg copies of the film circulated from individuals that had copied Inchon from these television broadcasts.

 Promotion

-The Unification movement wanted to distribute the film on their own, but Young told them this would result in a "total disaster".
+The Unification movement wanted to distribute on their own, but Young told them this would result in a "total disaster".
 The Church did however front the full $11 million promotion budget.
 The press releases made many mystical claims, such as of a B-29 bomber pilot seeing the face of Jesus Christ during the war, or of MacArthur's spirit causing his face to appear on a photograph of his office door.
 The press kit also claimed that MacArthur had endorsed the film from the spiritual world (MacArthur having died in 1964).